fauu/mpv-sub-pause-advanced/README.md

 ##### – `unpause`

-Automatically unpause playback after a time interval calculated on the basis of the subtitle text length.
-Note that this will not work properly for image-based subtitled — for those, the `-time` argument must be used.
+Automatically unpause after a time interval calculated on the basis of the subtitle text length.
+Note that this will not work properly for image-based subtitled—for those, the `-time` argument must be used.

 <ins>Arguments:</ins>

 `unpause-time` — calculate the unpause interval based on the subtitle’s defined playback time instead.
-Necessary for image-based subtitles, although it will not be as accurate as the default option for text subtitles.

-`unpause[-time]-<number>`

-Multiply the calculated unpause interval by `<number>`.
+`unpause[-time]-<number>` — multiply the calculated unpause interval by `<number>`.
 Supports decimal parts, for example `0.75`.

 Advanced modifications to the calculation formula can be made through [Extra options](#extra-options).